aforensics/HiddenVM/README.rst

 *
   Choose to store HiddenVM in your secure storage and it will download all binaries to launch VirtualBox.

+**Usage:**

 *
-  After first-time install you can then use HiddenVM offline where each AppImage launch takes about 2 minutes.
+  After initially installing HiddenVM you can use it offline where each VirtualBox launch takes about 2 minutes.

 How can I trust the HiddenVM AppImage file?
 -------------------------------------------